 Claire Désert

-Claire Désert is a peerless chamber musician.
-Her partners of choice include Emmanuel Strosser, Anne Gastinel, Gary Hoffman, Philippe Graffin, Régis Pasquier, the Sine Nomine Quartet and the Moraguès Wind Quintet.
+Claire Désert is a peerless chamber musician of rare artistry.
+Her partners of choice include the pianist Emmanuel Strosser, the cellist Anne Gastinel, the violinists Nemanja Radulovic, Philippe Graffin and Régis Pasquier, the Parisii and Sine Nomine Quartets, and the Moraguès Wind Quintet.